amirmasoudabdol/eSS/README.md

 ### Defining the objective function

-In order to perform the optimization you need a objective function to compute the cost of each individual during the optimization process.
+In order to perform the optimization you need a objective function to compute the cost of each Individual during the optimization process.
 The functions `eval_Ind` and `eval_Set` are defined to call user defined objective function independent from the actual objective function definition.
 In each run, they call `objectiveFunction`; this function decides how to call the user defined objective function.
 Since the local search routines are implemented using `gel` library, you need to define special function pointer to pass to the `gsl_` functions.

 If you look at the code of one of the benchmark functions, you see that there are 3 similar functions are defined.
 I recommend you define your cost function inside the `objfn` and leave the `nelder_objfn` and `levermed_objfn` function untouched since as you see they are just translating an array to `gsl_vector`.